Halfway Houses in Des Moines, IA

 • Comprehensive substance use assessment

-• Substance use education, health education services and counseling for individuals
+• Individual counseling services, substance use education and counseling for groups

 Clearview Recovery Inc - 18.2 miles from Des Moines, IA

-Clearview Recovery Inc is a sober living house in Prairie City, Iowa, 50228 zip code.
+Clearview Recovery Inc is a sober living home in Prairie City, Iowa, 50228 zip code.

 Address: 501 North Sherman Street, Prairie City, IA 50228 in Jasper County